 All this means that in Switzerland it’s possible to commit a major social faux pas before meeting anyone, as I well know.
-Not long after my arrival, Gregor and I were invited to a friend’s house and were a little late by Swiss standards, which means about seven minutes after the given time, so there were already a few other guests in the garden.
+Not long after my arrival, Gregor and I were invited to see friends and were a little late by Swiss standards, which means about seven minutes after the given time, so there were already a few other guests in the garden.
 Off Gregor went to say hello while I, knowing almost no-one, stayed on the terrace to scan the crowd for friendly faces.
 Bad idea.

 Moments later Gregor was back to make sure I also fulfilled our guestly duty: to introduce ourselves to everyone.
 And I mean everyone.
 Nineteen handshakes, 19 hellos and 19 name exchanges later, I was exhausted – and missing the good old British way of joining a gathering by making a beeline for someone you know already.
 Going up to people with an open hand and name at the ready feels so forward (so American?).
 And seemingly so un-Swiss.

-But to the Swiss it is not a question of being pushy, rather a matter of politeness.
+But to your Swiss friends, it is not a question of being pushy, rather a matter of politeness.
 How rude it would be to stand in a room with someone whose name you did not know.
 You may never speak to Stefan or Petra again for the rest of the party, but at least you did the right thing and introduced yourself.
 I have a sneaking suspicion that this custom is the real reason why most Swiss people arrive on time.
 It’s much easier to stand around chatting or drinking and so make all the newcomers come to you for the introductions.
 This may feel like being in a wedding reception line, but it’s better than arriving last.
 Do that and you face a long wait, and lots of handshakes, before you can relax and have a drink.

 What’s in a Swiss meet-and-greet?

 There are, of course, different levels of hello.
 The most basic is with complete strangers: an exchange of names, with optional smile, before moving on.
 With people you have already met before, it’s perfectly acceptable to linger a moment or two for a few extra niceties.
 But both of you know that it would be unseemly to chat too long before you have met everyone else, so you part company.
-And with friends, the handshake is supplemented with three cheek kisses (right–left–right) and a how-are-you, safe in the knowledge that once your hellos are done, you can return for a proper conversation.
+And with Swiss friends, the handshake is supplemented with three cheek kisses (right–left–right) and a how-are-you, safe in the knowledge that once your hellos are done, you can return for a proper conversation.
 It’s all second-nature to the Swiss, who have been doing this since they were old enough to walk and talk, but for unknowing foreigners like me, it takes some getting used to.

-Mastering the Swiss farewell
+Mastering the Swiss farewell among friends

 Having stumbled through all that, you still have to master the farewells, but here I have learned one trick.
 Leaving a party is, in effect, the same process in reverse.
 You go round, shaking hands as you say goodbye, but – and it’s a big but – using the person’s name.
 After all, you know the name of everyone there.
 Trying to remember which name goes with which face feels like a Mensa memory test, but the trick is to wait until someone else starts to leave.